 - 1. That Council: - 1.
 Receive this report as an update to the ongoing public consultation of potential changes to onstreet commercial and public bus operations; - 2.
 Consider endorsing the proposal as a one-and-a-half year 'pilot' for implementation, with ongoing analysis and continuing public engagement (with 6 month interim report), pertaining to: - a.
 The relocation of commercial bus operations to the 700 block, Douglas St, on-street terminal; and - b.
 Establishing an additional BC Transit downtown turnaround/layover terminal at Government and Superior St. - 3.
 Direct staff to complete an inter-agency agreement formalizing a framework to guide future decisions/considerations for transit operations in the City. - 4.
-Direct staff to develop the terms of reference / statement of work (by May 2016) for a holistic review of all City transit operations and how they integrate with local and community planning, active transportation, marine port operations, and public health and safety to better define longer term public transportation operations that reach an optimum balance of benefits and risks. - 5.
-Direct staff and bus operators to demonstrate to Council (no later than 6 months) what strategies are available and recommended to mitigate the unfavourable impacts of excessive bus noise, emissions, and aesthetic impacts. - 6.
-Direct staff, BCT and operators to progress ongoing and meaningful engagement with city stakeholders to communicate plans, impacts and the required mitigations for both short and longer term issues (and define the City's role to facilitate, support and/or lead). - 7.
-That infrastructure costs associated with operational changes be provided by Transit operators. - 8.
-During 18 pilot project the commercial operators be directed to look for an alternative location for a bus depot in the event that the on-street pilot project proves unsuccessful. - 9.
-Request that BC Transit provide a thorough response and technical analysis on the east side on 800 block of Douglas Street. - THAT the Mayor, on behalf of Council, be requested to write to the provincial Minister of Transportation and Infrastructure, requesting that the Rapid Transit Corridor and corresponding Bus-Priority / Bus-Only Lanes be implemented as soon as possible along the Trans-Canada Highway from Tolmie Avenue to the Old Island Highway to decrease travel times for commuters riding transit to and from Downtown Victoria. - 3.
+Direct staff to develop the terms of reference / statement of work (by May 2016) for a holistic review of all City transit operations and how they integrate with local and community planning, active transportation, marine port operations, and public health and safety to better define longer term public transportation operations that reach an optimum balance of benefits and risks. - Direct staff and bus operators to demonstrate to Council (no later than 6 months) what strategies are available and recommended to mitigate the unfavourable impacts of excessive bus noise, emissions, and aesthetic impacts. - 6.
+Direct staff, BCT and operators to progress ongoing and meaningful engagement with city stakeholders to communicate plans, impacts and the required mitigations for both short and longer term issues (and define the City's role to facilitate, support and/or lead). - That infrastructure costs associated with operational changes be provided by Transit operators.
+During the 18 month pilot project the commercial operators be directed to look for an alternative - 8.
+During the 18 month pilot project the commercial operators be directed to look for an alternative location for a bus depot in the event that the on-street pilot project proves unsuccessful. - 9.
+Request that BC Transit provide a thorough response and technical analysis on the east side on 800 block of Douglas Street. - 2.
+THAT the Mayor, on behalf of Council, be requested to write to the provincial Minister of Transportation and Infrastructure, requesting that the Rapid Transit Corridor and corresponding Bus-Priority / Bus-Only Lanes be implemented as soon as possible along the Trans-Canada Highway from Tolmie Avenue to the Old Island Highway to decrease travel times for commuters riding transit to and from Downtown Victoria. - 3.
 AND THAT changes to the design or regulation of the Trans-Canada Highway between the City of Victoria and Western Communities give proper consideration to comfortable and efficient transport for people riding bicycles, including in the vicinity of the McKenzie interchange.